 You can expect your doctor to recommend a combination of treatments to help relieve your pain and discomfort.
 Only in the severest of cases is surgery recommended to remedy the problem.

-When you have lower back pain and or pain in your buttock region, contact Dr. Rolland Nemirovsky at Manhattan Sports Therapy.
+When you have lower back pain and or pain in your buttock region, contact Dr. Rolland Miro at Manhattan Sports Therapy.
 Excellent care with non-invasive treatments await.
 Schedule your appointment for an exam and consultation.